zagir005/RickAndMorty/README.md

-# 🚀 Rick and Morty Character Explorer
+# 🚀 Rick and Morty Characters

 A pet project to demonstrate Android programming skills.
 Modern Android app built with Clean Architecture, Jetpack Compose, and Decompose.